 When was the last time you had a roofing professional perform regular maintenance on your roof?
-Your roof is exposed to a myriad of potential problems that can be caused by exposure to weather, UV rays, ice, debris, faulty repairs, rooftop traffic, improper installation, and other issues.
+Your roof is exposed to a myriad of potential problems that can be caused by exposure to weather.
+For example: UV rays, ice, debris, faulty repairs, rooftop traffic, improper installation, and other issues.
 Problems with your roof can lead to premature deterioration and shorten roof life if they’re not caught early.

-Regular roof maintenance gives you the opportunity to inspect each area of your roof, review the condition of the materials and components that make up your roof, and notice any changes that may have occurred since the last scheduled maintenance.
-Your roof gives telltale signs of what’s working and what’s not.
+Regular roof maintenance gives you the opportunity to inspect each area of your roof.
+Review the condition of the materials and components that make up your roof, and notice any changes that may have occurred since the last scheduled maintenance.

 Big problems caused by small issues

-A qualified roof maintenance expert will notice that small gap and fix it on the spot, keeping water damage to your roofing system and inside of your building to a minimum.
+A roof maintenance expert will notice that small gap and fix it on the spot.
+Which keeps water damage to your roofing system and inside of your building to a minimum.

 Other problems your roof inspector will look for include: